SalesConnection/Caction-Support/docs/UAC_Policy_Management.md

 ## UAC Policy Management

-**UAC Policy Management** is a feature for you to set user setting templates for your users to easily be applied for new users or users being moved to different roles in the system.<br>
+**UAC Policy Management** is a feature for you to set user setting templates for your users to easily be applied for new users or users being moved to different roles in the system.<br><br>

 **Navigate to the section by clicking it.**<br>